Skip to content

 class AppModule {}

-const app = AppStartup.create(AppModule);
+const app = await AppStartup.create(AppModule);

 // app.listen(3000); // Commented out to prevent actual startup without DB